-Our investing activities used \$438.0 million during the first three months of 2012 compared to \$255.6 million during the same period in 2011.
-During the first quarter of 2012 we purchased marketable securities, net of sales, of \$376.7 million compared to net sales of \$112.2 million during the same period in 2011.
+Our investing activities used \$325.1 million during the first six months of 2012 compared to \$662.3 million during the same period in 2011.
+During the first six months of 2012 we purchased marketable securities, net of sales or maturities, of \$77.1 million compared to net purchases of \$87.7 million during the same period in 2011.
 Our level of investment activity is dependent on our working capital and other capital requirements during the year, as well as a response to actual or anticipated events or conditions in the securities markets.

-During the first three months of 2012, we spent \$42.2 million towards the construction of our three new drillships and the Ocean Onyx.
-Capital expenditures during the first three months of 2011 included \$308.9 million in first installments for the construction of two of our drillships, the Ocean BlackHawk and Ocean BlackHornet.
+During the first six months of 2012, we spent \$268.4 million towards the construction of the Ocean Onyx and our four new drillships, including \$169.3 million as a first installment on the Ocean BlackLion.
+Capital expenditures during the first six months of 2011 included payments aggregating \$478.3 million as first installments for the construction of three of our four drillships.
 See "Liquidity and Capital Requirements - Contractual Cash Obligations" and "Liquidity and Capital Requirements - Capital Expenditures."

-We spent approximately \$68.0 million during the first three months of 2012 related to our ongoing capital maintenance programs, including rig modifications to meet contractual requirements, compared to \$61.7 million during the same period in 2011.
+We spent approximately \$116.3 million during the first six months of 2012 related to our ongoing capital maintenance programs, including rig modifications to meet contractual requirements, compared to \$100.5 million during the same period in 2011.